 - Before you pull into a site, check for low hanging branches or big rocks on the ground.
 Try to find an even ground for parking your RV.

 - Where are the hook-ups, electrical, water and sewage hook-ups?
 Park your RV close to them so you don’t need an extension cord, but far away from it, if you have a slide-out on this side.

 - First thing after you parked your RV/TT is to level and to chock the wheels with blocks or stabilizing jacks.
 Check the levels on the side and the back of your RV/TT to be sure it is parked even.

 - Drop the legs to stabilize it.

 Set-up Basic Checklist

 - Connect the electricity (I suggest you use a surge protector and check if everything is good) and plug your RV cable into the surge protector.
-Flip the breaker.
+Flip the breaker (watch the video below).

 - Turn on the propane if it was turned off during the drive.